-If you are on hep C treatment, it’s especially important to avoid alcohol.
-The goal of treatment is to stop the hepatitis C from replicating, and drinking alcohol has the opposite effect.
 If you can’t or don’t want to stop drinking, try to limit your alcohol intake.
 The U.S. Department of Agriculture and U.S. Department of Health and Human Services’ Dietary Guidelines for Americans 2010 for moderate alcohol consumption is one drink per day for women and two drinks per day for men.
 The size of standard drinks depends on what you are drinking:

 - 12 ounces of regular beer, which is usually about 5 percent alcohol